2022-Summer-ITC-5103-01B/final-project-theshop/README.md

-- [x] Update the Layout with HTML and CSS for one of your project features and make it responsive
+- [x] Layout with  HTML and CSS for your second project feature

-- [x] Add header, navigation, and footer area for your feature